4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Here are a few important things to do before you visit Sri Lanka:

-• Visa – Remember to check your visa requirements to enter Sri Lanka, as most visitors will need one.
+• Visa – Check your visa requirements to enter Sri Lanka, as most visitors will need one.

 • Money – The currency of Sri Lanka is the Sri Lankan Rupee.
-It’s a closed currency though, which means it can only be bought once you actually arrive in Sri Lanka.
+It’s a closed currency, though, so it can only be bought once you arrive in Sri Lanka.

 • Health – make sure to check with your doctor what vaccinations you need